2019 Bayelsa State gubernatorial election

 The 2019 Bayelsa State gubernatorial election occurred on 16 November 2019, the APC nominee David Lyon won the election, defeating Douye Diri of the PDP.

 David Lyon emerged APC gubernatorial candidate after defeating his closest rival, Diseye Nsirim.
 He picked Biobarakuma Degi as his running mate.
 Douye Diri was the PDP candidate with Lawrence Ewrujakpor as his running mate.
 45 candidates contested in the election.

+On 14 February 2020, due to irregularities in the filing of the candidacy of David Lyon's running mate, the Supreme Court annulled the election results.
+Under Nigerian election law, Douye Diri, as the second highest earner of votes, became governor.

 Electoral system

-The Governor of Bayelsa State is elected using the plurality voting system.

-Primary election
+The Governor of Bayelsa State is elected using a modified two-round system.
+To be elected in the first round, a candidate must receive the plurality of the vote and over 25% of the vote in at least two-thirds of local government areas.
+If no candidate passes this threshold, a second round will be held between the top candidate and the next candidate to have received a plurality of votes in the highest number of local government areas.

 APC primary

 The APC primary election was held on 4 September 2019.
-David Lyon won the primary election polling 42,138 votes against 5 other candidates.
+David Lyon won the primary election with 42,138 votes against 5 other candidates.
 His closest rival was Diseye Nsirim, who came a distant second with 1,533 votes.